Table of Contents

 Dataverse is then capable of creating lightweight charts and paginated reports.
 However, the data is best utilised when it is pushed into Power BI where it is possible to create rich, interactive reports and dashboards.

 The managed data lake in Dataverse can also be used to support and run advanced analytics, machine learning, data warehousing and other data processing.

 Powering apps from Dataverse

-Any data stored within Dataverse can also be used to create bespoke business applications, using Power Apps, to solve business problems, improve productivity or streamline certain processes.
+Any data stored within Dataverse can also be used to create bespoke business applications, using Power Apps, to solve business problems, improve productivity or automate business processes to streamline operations.

 The Tables and Columns contained within Dataverse are easily manipulated by Power Apps, enabling you to design and build a wide range of business apps.
 For example:

 - Inventory / asset management – quickly view the status of products

 - Supplier information – instantly see status of supplies/orders

 - Remote sales or deliveries – users can input orders or delivery updates

 - Managing production orders – see the progress of production